 - A pinch of sea salt

 - Make the basic pasta dough

-- 1. Sift the flour onto a clean work surface and make a well in the center with your fist.
+- 1. Gently sift the flour onto a clean work surface and make a well in the center with your fist.

 - 2. Break the eggs into the well and add the oil and a pinch of salt to the well.

 - 3. Gradually mix the egg mixture into the flour using the fingers of one hand, bringing the ingredients together into a firm dough.
 If the dough feels too dry, add a few drops of water; if it’s too wet, add a little more flour.
 (You will soon grow accustomed to how the dough should feel after you’ve made it a few times.)

 - 4. Knead the pasta until smooth, 2 to 5 minutes.
 Lightly massage it with a hint of olive oil, pop the dough into a plastic food bag, and allow it to rest at room temperature for at least 30 minutes.
 The pasta will be much more elastic after resting.

 - Pass the dough through the pasta machine

 - 5. Start to feed the blob of pasta dough through the widest setting of a pasta machine.
 As the sheet of dough comes out of the machine, fold it into thirds and then feed it through the rollers again, still on the widest setting.
 Pass the dough through this setting a total of 4 or 5 times.
 This effectively kneads the dough, ensuring the resulting pasta is silky smooth.